Tips For Evaluating A Job Offer

 - During on-site interviews, you can gather some information about the people who work for your prospective employer and their personalities.
 Walk around the company's facility to get a flavor of what you could expect working in that environment.
 By doing this, you can assess what

 - Don't accept a job from a company whose morals or methods of business you object to.
 You don't want to question the morality of your day-to-day responsibilities.

 Settling for a lesser salary or a company that doesn't offer the benefits you need is imprudent.

-• Health insurance, dental and vision coverage are important benefits to inquire about.
-Ask your prospective employer about the price and level of coverage you'll recieve as an employee before you accept a job.
+- Health insurance, dental and vision coverage are important benefits to inquire about.
+Ask your prospective employer about the price and level of coverage you'll receive as an employee before you accept a job.